Battle of Bannockburn: Second day of battle

 The Earl of Gloucester had argued with the Earl of Hereford over who should lead the vanguard into battle.
 He had also tried to persuade the king that the battle should be postponed.
 This led the king to accuse him of cowardice.
-Goaded by the accusation, the Earl of Gloucester advanced to meet the Scots.
+Goaded by the accusation, Gloucester advanced to meet the Scots.
 Few accompanied Gloucester and, when he reached the Scottish lines, he was quickly surrounded and killed.

 The English were gradually pushed back and ground down by the Scots' schiltrons.
-The English longbowmen attempted to support the advance of the knights but were ordered to stop shooting, as they were causing casualties among their own.
-The English then attempted to deploy their English and Welsh longbowmen to flank the advancing Scots, but they were dispersed by 500 Scottish cavalry under the Marischal Sir Robert Keith.
+The English longbowmen attempted to support the advance of the knights, but were ordered to stop shooting to avoid additional friendly fire.
+The English then attempted to deploy their English and Welsh longbowmen to flank the advancing Scots, but they were dispersed by 500 Scottish cavalry under the marischal Sir Robert Keith.
 (Although the Scottish cavalry is sometimes described as light cavalry, this appears to be a misinterpretation of Barbour's statement that these were men-at-arms on lighter horses than those of their English counterparts.)

 The English cavalry was hemmed in against the Bannockburn, making it difficult for them to manoeuvre.
 Unable to hold their formations, they broke rank.
 It soon became clear to Aymer de Valence and Giles d'Argentan (reputedly the third-best knight in Europe) that the English had lost the battle and Edward II needed at all costs to be led to safety.
 Seizing the reins of the king's horse, they dragged him away, closely followed by 500 knights of the royal bodyguard.

-Once they were clear of the battle d'Argentan turned to the king and said: "Sire, your protection was committed to me, but since you are safely on your way, I will bid you farewell for never yet have I fled from a battle, nor will I now."
+Once they were clear of the battle, d'Argentan turned to the king and said: "Sire, your protection was committed to me, but since you are safely on your way, I will bid you farewell for never yet have I fled from a battle, nor will I now."
 He turned his horse to charge back into the ranks of Scottish, where he was overborne and slain.